denoland/deployctl/action/README.md

 ```

 By default the entire contents of the repository will be deployed.
 This can be
-changed by specifying the `cwd` option.
+changed by specifying the `root` option.

 ```yml
 - name: Deploy to Deno Deploy